albertorueda/DL_Project/README.md

   - Once finished the job:
     - It creates a json file in the folder `results` containing all the losses of all the models.
     - It saves each model with name: `<model>_<loss>_model_<number_layers>_<embbed_size>_<hidden_size>.pth` (model and loss should be changed in the `training.py` file)
+  - Here you have to change the email, name of the job and path to your virtual environment.